mhmood-sf/lox.ts/README.md

 # lox.ts
-TypeScript implementation of Lox (https://craftinginterpreters.com)
+TypeScript implementation of Lox from the book [Crafting Interpreters.](https://craftinginterpreters.com)

 ### Usage
 - Clone the repo